kaje94/auto-marketplace/.github/CODE_OF_CONDUCT.md

 ## Introduction

-Welcome to the Auto Marketplace Client project!
+Welcome to the Auto Marketplace project!
 We are committed to creating a friendly and inclusive community.
 This Code of Conduct outlines our expectations for all contributors and participants in our community.

 ## Our Pledge